John Lewis Fast Facts

 April 27, 2009 - Arrested outside the Embassy of Sudan, where he is protesting the obstruction of aid to refugees in Darfur.

+February 15, 2011 - President Barack Obama awards Lewis the Presidential Medal of Freedom.

-August 2013 - Top Shelf Productions releases "March: Book One."
+August 2013 - Top Shelf Productions publishes "March: Book One."
 The graphic novel is the first of a planned trilogy, written by Lewis and Andrew Aydin, and illustrated by Nate Powell.

-January 2015 - Top Shelf Productions releases "March: Book Two."
+January 2015 - Top Shelf Productions publishes "March: Book Two."

-March 6-7, 2015 - Lewis returns to Selma, Alabama, on the 50th anniversary of the beatings he, and dozens of others, suffered on the Edmund Pettus Bridge in 1965.
-Lewis speaks about his experience and memories from "Bloody Sunday," when a large group of white Alabama state troopers and community members attacked the peaceful protesters.

 June 22, 2016 - Lewis leads a sit-in on the House floor to protest inaction on gun control and try to push a vote preventing people on the terrorist watch list from buying guns.
 The demonstration draws 170 lawmakers.
 After about 25 hours, Democrats decide to end the sit-in, but vow to continue when Congress returns for their next session.